Entangled Relations: Leveraging NLI and Meta-analysis to Enhance Biomedical Relation Extraction: Introduction

-\textbf{Feasible hypothesis filter}: We introduce a feasible hypothesis filter that automatically removes infeasible hypotheses based on the head and tail entity types within a relation instance.
-We aggregate all valid head and tail entity type-pairs from the training data to construct the set of valid type-pairs corresponding to each relation class.
-We then leverage the set of valid type-pairs to automatically remove hypotheses that verbalize infeasible relationships.
-For instance, in the BioRED dataset \cite{biored}, it is impossible for a gene to ``bind'' to a disease (i.e., the ``bind'' label is never applied to a relation instance containing a gene-disease entity type pair).
-We, therefore, remove the ``bind'' hypothesis from all instances with gene-disease entity types.
+\textbf{Feasible hypothesis filter}: We first introduce a feasible hypothesis filter that automatically removes infeasible hypotheses based on domain knowledge derived from data.
+To develop this filter automatically, we approximate valid sets of entity-type pairs corresponding to each relation class by aggregating all relations in the training data.
+These approximated sets of valid type-pairs are then used to remove hypotheses that verbalize infeasible relationships.
+For instance, in the BioRED dataset \cite{biored}, it is impossible for a \textit{gene} to ``bind'' to a \textit{disease} (i.e., the ``bind'' label is not applicable to gene-disease entity-type pairs).
+We therefore remove the ``bind'' hypothesis from all instances with gene-disease entity types.
 This filter improves training efficiency by reducing the number of NLI instances.

+\textbf{Meta-class analysis}: In past RE-to-NLI works, if a premise does not entail a hypothesis, the corresponding NLI label assigned is ``neutral'' \cite{Sainz2021LabelVA, nbr}.
+However, this misses an implicit training signal we can gain by analyzing the semantics of a dataset's relation classes.
+When assigning NLI labels to adapted RE instances, we distinguish between \textit{task-based} mutual exclusivity and \textit{definition-based} mutual exclusivity.
+Task-based mutual exclusivity is an artifact of the single-class classification task inherent to a dataset.
+Each input instance is annotated with a single relation class, thereby arbitrarily making all classes mutually exclusive.
+In contrast, definition-based mutual exclusivity is derived from definitions of relation classes.
+For example, within the BioRED dataset \cite{biored}, the ``positive correlation'' class is definitionally mutually exclusive and contradictory to the ``negative correlation'' class \cite{biored}.

+If two classes are definitionally mutually exclusive, we apply the ``contradict'' label to the appropriate premise-hypothesis pair, thereby injecting additional information about the meta-relationship between relation classes which the model can exploit while learning relationship representations.
+Leveraging this insight, we can glean multiple informative training signals from a single relation instance when adapting the relation extraction task into the natural language inference task.
+We call this method meta-class analysis (MCA) and use it to determine the appropriate NLI labels for each premise-hypothesis pair.
+We show through ablation experiments that MCA leads to significant gains on an RE-adapted task.